My Professional Background

 • What are the most important questions to ask?

-One of the most important things to understand is what a home inspection covers and what it does not.
-While home inspectors often use technology and tools to try to better identify possible concerns, a home inspection is by definition a visual, non-invasive inspection.
+One of the most important things to understand is what is actually involved in a home inspection.
+While home inspectors often use technology and tools to better identify issues, a home inspection is by definition a visual, non-invasive inspection of the home.
 Inspectors can not see through walls or behind furniture, beneath rugs, or inside inaccessible spaces (e.g., locked rooms).

-To the extent possible, furniture should be moved away from walls, doors unlocked, and personal items removed by the home owner before the scheduled home inspection.
+To the extent possible, furniture should be moved away from walls, doors unlocked, and personal items removed before the scheduled home inspection.
 Any inaccessible systems, components, or areas will be noted in the report with a proper explanation as to why they could not be inspected.

-Another important consideration is understanding the differences in the classifications of defects that you could see in your report.
-For example, major defects are ones that you will want to address as quickly as possible and they may require a professional contractor, electrician, HVAC technician, etc., to make the repairs.
-These tend to be costlier than minor defects that can often be corrected or repaired by the homeowner.
-Cosmetic defects are just that- aesthetic issues such as a stain in the carpet or a scratch on the kitchen cabinet that does not affect the functionality of the component or system.
+Another important consideration is the differences in the classifications of defects that you could see in your report.
+For example, safety issues and major defects are ones that you will want to address as quickly as possible and they may require a professional contractor, electrician, HVAC technician, etc., to make the repairs.
+These tend to be costlier than repairs on minor defects that can often be made by the homeowner.
+Cosmetic defects are just that- aesthetic issues such as a stain in the carpet or a scratch on the kitchen cabinet that do not affect the functionality of the component or system.